 -Jason stated that he spoke with the SMCOG insurance provider.
-We have had a community asking for professional liability coverage for up to 2 million.
+We have had a community asking for professional liability coverage for up to $2 million.
 He has also reached out to our attorney, and they are looking further into this.

--Safe Streets and Roads for All grant, we are working on finalizing the award agreement, since we want to do safety checks, which means it is considered a construction grant.
+-Safe Streets and Routes for All grant from the Federal Highway Administration, we have been negotiating that contract since December when it was announced.
+In March they came back to us and said they sent us the wrong draft and it is a construction project.
+We had to redo the award as a construction project now.
+We are now waiting on them to finalize the award agreement.

--Jason stated they are asking for community input for the CFI Grant for local EV charging, we have consulted OTO and so far, we have only had 5 communities contact us that they have interest.
-Olsson Engineering and Dynamic EV also have an interest in this.
-Jason is trying to separate from these private firms, if we do get this grant, we still have to do procurement, and this is getting in the gray area.
+-Jason stated they are asking for community input for the Charging and Fueling Infrastructure Grant (CFI) for local EV charging.
+We have consulted OTO and so far, we have only had 5 communities contact us that they have interest.
+Olsson Engineering and Dynamic EV also have an interest in this and are doing preliminary work for developers and private property owners.
+Jason is concerned about SMCOG picking/choosing private entities using public funds, should we get this grant.
+Jason is also concerned about whether we have enough time to actually complete the application We will be getting back together with OTO and the Ozarks Clean Fuel Coalition regarding this issue.

--Howard commented that he heard of a problem in California where people are parking their cars for extended periods, and also having vandalism.
+Howard commented that he heard of a problem in California where people are parking their cars to charge them, for extended periods, and also having vandalism.
 They started charging a fee per hour for charging and that seemed to help with these issues.

--Jason mentioned that we had applied for a RAISE state-wide Rural EV strategy, but it was not funded.
+Jason mentioned that we had applied for a RAISE state-wide Rural EV strategy, but it was not funded.
 He was hoping for this to help guide us in future opportunities like this.
-He will send out a reminder tomorrow to see if there are any additional communities interested in this.
+He will send out a reminder tomorrow to see if there are any additional communities interested in charging stations.

--Jerry asked if there were issues with different charging stations having different apps.
+Jerry asked if there were issues with different charging stations having different apps.

--Jason stated it depends on the brand we use.
-He further stated that a state rep was opposed to the Rural EV strategy we proposed because they felt like it would one brand over another.
-This was not our plan.
-But this is just like with cities with metered parking using apps, most communities use a different app.
+Jason stated it depends on the brand we use.
+He further stated that one our Senators did not support the Rural EV strategy we proposed because they felt like it would favor one brand over another.
+This was not our proposal, instead it was to determine the locations.
+But this is similar to cities with metered parking using apps, which most communities use a different app.

 -Broadband Breakthrough program funded through the Benton Institute.
-They selected 12 counties statewide.
-3 in our region, Dallas, Dade, and Polk.
-This links to the Broadband Analysis we did last year.
+They selected 12 counties statewide to receive technical assistance Three are in our region, Dallas, Dade, and Polk.
+This links to the Broadband Gap Analysis we did last year.

--CEDS update is still in progress, we received 40 responses.
+-CEDS update is still in progress.
+We received 40 responses.
 We have recently sent a second survey for additional feedback.
 We have a meeting at the end of the month.

 -Still seeking applications for the RLF.
 We still have $700,000 to loan out.

--Howard asked if there was a limit to how much we would loan to one segment.
+Howard asked if there was a limit to how much we would loan to one segment.

--Jason responded it does state we need to have variety but no limits or specific details.
+Jason responded it does state we need to have variety of NAICS codes but no limits or specific details.

--Aishwarya has met with all the counties in our region to work on their priorities for Bike Bridges and Bike Trails, they will be having meetings this month and next.
-They are still working on MMTAP.
+-Aishwarya has met with all the counties in our region to determine their priorities for transportation needs.
+Tomorrow the CEDS will be meeting to prioritize Bike and Pedestrian projects.
+They will also be discussing the creation of a Multi-Modal Transportation Advisory Committee (MMTAC).

--Cindy stated that they voted last month to have MMTAP voted to approve at the next board.
+Cindy stated that we voted last month to have MMTAC be approved at the next board meeting.

--Jason stated that he wants the TAC to review and approve it first and then take it to the full board.
+Jason stated that he wants the TAC to review and approve it first and then take it to the full board.